 The Thirties brought cases reflecting the hardships and despairs of the times.
 A new judge's chamber was added in 1930 on the south side of the building.
 After the death of Judge Heberer, the long tenure of Judge Joseph Lebkuecher began.
 During his term the Heitz Place Courthouse acquired the status as Nassau County's Fourth District Court.
 Judge Lebkuecher held his seat from 1935 to 1957.

 With the commencement of World War II, the Courthouse resumed its function as a Draft Board Headquarters.
 In the post-war years, the building served several new purposes.
 The parole officers were located there, and the Town's Veterans Agency official, Joseph McCarthy, counseled returning servicemen.

 By the late Fifties, the District Court's jurisdiction had changed.
 Cases were limited to those of non-jury disposition.
-Judge Joseph Donovan presided until 1967 when Nassau County closed its Fourth District Court in Hicksville and moved to new quarters.
+Judge Francis Donovan presided until 1967 when Nassau County moved its Fourth District Court in Hicksville to new quarters.
 The Heitz Place Courthouse fell prey to vandals until 1970, when arrangements were made between officials of the Town of Oyster Bay and the Trustees of the Museum for a long term lease of the facility to serve as a Long Island Earth Science Museum.

 The United States Department of the Interior recognized the building as a National Historic Place on July 30, 1974.